WinterSoilder/testing_quiz/README.md

 # testing_quiz
 Quiz Based on Software Testing

-Import the given sql file
+Import the given sql file with mysqldump or any mysql related software